 No matter which season, the components of a sleep system should meet the demands of the sleeper and overcome the challenges of the natural environment.

 For example, pretend you are a side sleeper in the Pacific Northwest, where it rains a considerable amount.
 Aim for roomier sleeping bag to accommodate side sleeping.
-Also, synthetic fill maintains its insulation performance even when wet, down does not.
-With the comfort minded W.A.R.M. fit and water resistant eraLoft™ synthetic fill, the Saros 20F/-6C is an ideal choice here.
+Also, synthetic fill maintains its insulation performance when wet better than down.
+With the comfort-minded W.A.R.M. fit and water-resistant eraLoft™ synthetic fill, the Saros 20F/-6C is an ideal choice here.

 Note: If the forecast is wet and all you have is a down bag, no problem.
 Just take extra precautions to keep your bag dry.
 With its incredible warmth-to-weight ratio down insulation is often the way to go.

 Understanding your own brand of comfortable sleep is critical.
 If you sleep warm, perhaps you can save weight by utilizing a quilt.
 If you sleep on your side, look for pads that are at least 2 inches thick and sleeping bags that allow you generous range of movement.
 Those minimizing pack weight on a multi-day backpacking trip may select an entirely different system than those doing a quick and comfy overnighter in similar weather.

 I have spent a lot of time at high altitudes in Colorado, where a balmy day in August can be a winter affair by sundown.
 Cloudless skies become harassing thunderstorms in the early afternoon.
 By carrying a system appropriate for a shoulder season, I feel confident I can end each day with the rest needed to take on the next.